Bring Your Recycling to a Community Collection Center

 Note: Box trucks that have collected neighborhood recycling will be allowed to use the Sisson Street Drop-Off location at 2840 Sisson Street.
 Walk-ins with recycling are welcome!

-Know What to Throw When Visiting a DPW Recycling Collection Center
+Know What to Throw in Your Recycling Container

 When visiting a Recycling Collection Center, please make sure that you are recycling right.
 Plastic bags filled with recycling should not be placed in the containers at the Collection Center locations.